reimagined/resolve/packages/resolve-storage-file/README.md

 # `resolve-storage-file`

-This package serves as a driver for `resolve-storage` to store events using a file.
+This package serves as a driver for `resolve-es` to store events using a file.

 ## Usage